-In SFY 2020, the LEP Pathway program served 4,116 unduplicated participants in both employment and ESL.
-LEP Pathway contractors placed 1,309 participants into jobs, and 1,078 participants remained employed 90 days after being placed into jobs.
-Participants in the ESL programs made 776 full English language level gains in the skill areas of speaking, listening, reading and writing.
+In SFY 2021, the LEP Pathway program served 3,118 unduplicated participants in both employment and ESL.
+Program outcomes continued to be impacted by the ongoing pandemic, but services continued to be offered throughout the contract year.
+LEP Pathway contractors placed 797 participants into jobs, and 658 participants remained employed 90 days after being placed into jobs.
+Program outcomes in ESL are typically a measurement of level gains in the skill areas of speaking, listening, reading and writing.
+Due to the transition to remote instruction, most providers were unable to conduct formal testing which affected the number of level gains captured.
+In SFY21, providers reported 113 participants made full level gains, which is a significant decrease from past years, due to the inability to do formal onsite assessment.

-ORIA BFET served 784 unduplicated participants in SFY 2020, of which 728 were refugees and 56 were non-refugee immigrants.
+ORIA BFET served 576 unduplicated participants in SFY 2021, of which 537 were refugees and 39 were non-refugee immigrants.
 ORIA BFET providers placed 433 participants into jobs and out of those, 338 participants reached 90 days on the job during the year.